tlsnotary/tlsnotary/README.md

 ###Contact###

-The authors (usernames dansmith_btc, waxwing and oakpacific) can be found on freenode.net IRC channel #bitsquare.io most of the time, and can also be contacted on reddit and bitcointalk.org.
+The authors (usernames dansmith_btc, waxwing and oakpacific) can be found on freenode.net IRC channel #tlsnotary-chat most of the time, and can also be contacted on reddit and bitcointalk.org.
 Alternatively, you can contact us at tlsnotarygroup~A~T~gmail.com.